[This piece is so-titled because the story wasn’t over when I thought it was, but instead followed me like a stray dog determined to tag along.]

 I got on a plane to Malaga.
 I thought the southern coast of Spain would be warm in March.
 It was not.
 I hitched south until I reached the Pillars of Hercules.
 I got on the ferry to Morocco, where I hitch-hiked for a couple of weeks until a stranger accosted me and put me in a car.
 After an hour or two, I tired of the drive.
 I signaled the driver to let me out at a village called Ksar Es Souk.
 He asked me for money.
 I concluded I had been in a taxi.

 I pitched my tent in the Ksar Es Souk campground.
 It was otherwise uninhabited.
 Young men from the town arrived to see The American.
 They were warm and pleasant.
 There was one other American in town, and that evening these young men took us to a brothel.
 Looking back, I suspect it was much like showing out-of-towners the Seattle Space Needle.
-I drank the mint tea and enjoyed the unintelligible conversation.
+I drank the mint tea and enjoyed the conversation in Arabic, a language I did not understand.
 In Morocco, by age fifteen the girls look like twenty-five.
 These girls looked fifteen.
 None of us chose a girl to have sex with, and they were disappointed when we left.

 Only one of the Ksar Es Souk natives spoke English.
 He handed me a slip of paper and said “Do you know this man?”
 On the paper was written “Richard Alpert and Joanne Lund” and an address in Watertown, Massachusetts.
 “Yes,” I said.
 “He is a famous spiritual leader who has taken the name Baba Ram Dass.”
 My friend told me they had met a year prior and had dropped acid in the desert.